Sustainability - Environmental Excellence at J P Systems, Inc.

 Responsible Purchasing Guidelines

-Responsible Purchasing is the acquisition of goods and services that meet the business and research needs of the consumer while also being environmentally friendly, socially responsible, and ethically sourced.
-The purpose of these guidelines is to support and facilitate the purchase of products and materials that minimize the harmful effects from their production, transportation, use, and disposition.
+Responsible Purchasing is the acquisition of goods and services that meet the business needs while being environmentally friendly.
+We support the purchase of products with minimal harmful effects from their production, transportation, use, and disposition.

 General Guidelines